Beach Bag Necessities for Your Trip

 • First, you need a good beach bag.
 I have a large canvas bag with a big liner inside so it can handle wet towels and toys.

 • Next up, an umbrella and beach chairs.
-Many times you can rent umbrellas and chairs but they can cost close to $50 for the day so you will have to decide if the expense is worth it or not.
+Many times, you can rent umbrellas and chairs, but they can cost close to $50 for the day, so you will have to decide if the expense is worth it or not.
 We recently bought a Cool Cabana that we use instead of an umbrella.
-It is really easy to set up and does not blow around like the umbrella use-to.
-What is even better is we all get a nice amount of shade under it and it packs up into a bag that is not bigger than my umbrella useto be.
+It is really easy to set up and does not blow around like the umbrella used to.
+What is even better is we all get a nice amount of shade under i,t and it packs up into a bag that is not bigger than my umbrella used to be.

-• After you set your sun shade up you need some sort of beach mat.
-We recently bought a monkey mat which works better than a towel because it is water repellant AND sands shakes right off of it.
-We also purchased the stakes so the wind does not blow it around.
+• After you set your sunshade up, you need some sort of beach mat.
+We recently bought a monkey mat, which works better than a towel because it is water repellent AND sand shakes right off of it.
+We also purchased the stakes so the wind does not blow them around.

-• A Cooler and Food is next on my list.
-We tend to go very early in the morning before the sun gets too hot and we stay till close to lunch time.
-Since everyone eats and early breakfast snacks are essential.
-Sandwiches/Wraps are always a popular choice as well hummus with veggies.
-We also take a lot of fruits such as Frozen Grapes, Strawberries, Blueberries, Apples and Cherries with us.
+• A Cooler and food are next on my list.
+We tend to go very early in the morning, before the sun gets too hot, and we stay till close to lunch time.
+Since everyone eats, early breakfast snacks are essential.
+Sandwiches/Wraps are always a popular choice, as well as hummus with veggies.
+We also take a lot of fruits such as Frozen Grapes, Strawberries, Blueberries, Apples, and Cherries with us.
 Pack lots of Water bottles and a few juice boxes so that you stay hydrated.

-• Also think about taking a change of clothes for everyone so that you do not have to sit in a wet bathing suit the whole time.
-Flip flops are the easiest show to take on and off.
+• Also, think about taking a change of clothes for everyone so that you do not have to sit in a wet bathing suit the whole time.
+Flip flops are the easiest shoes to take on and off.

-• Take some baby powder – there is a trick for getting of sand easily by using powder!
+• Take some baby powder – there is a trick for getting off sand easily by using powder!

-• Toys rank pretty high on the list especially if you are traveling with kids.
-We take a long a couple buckets, shovels, a soft football, frisbee, paddle ball as well as a deck of cards and magazines.
+• Toys rank pretty high on the list, especially if you are traveling with kids.
+We take a long a couple of buckets, shovels, a soft football, a frisbee, a paddle ball, as well as a deck of cards and magazines.

-• Lastly, a little emergency first aid kit is take with me no matter what is a small tub of aloe vera cream (in case of sunburn), band aids and neosporin ointment.
+• Lastly, a little emergency first aid kit is taken with me, no matter what is a small tub of aloe vera cream (in case of sunburn), band aids, and ointment.
 I think that just about covers it!

-When packing the bag I always start by putting the towels in first since they take up the most amount of space then I put the dry snacks in along with the toys and misc items.
-I always take along a few ziplock bags for any shells the kids have collected as well as large bag to put the wet bathing suits in.
+When packing the bag, I always start by putting the towels in first since they take up the most amount of space, then I put the dry snacks in along with the toys and miscellaneous items.
+I always take along a few ziplock bags for any shells the kids have collected, as well asa large bag to put the wet bathing suits in.
 Hope you get great weather at the beach !

 Leave a Reply